-The program fee will be $6,650.
+The program fee will be $6,765 (based on current exchange rates).
 This fee includes: instructional costs, room, two meals per day (breakfasts and dinners), a London Transport pass, excursions, and textbooks.
 No additional tuition payment is required, resident and non-resident students all pay the same fees.

-Fees do not include: the $300 non-refundable IPE fee, airfare, weekday lunches, mandatory health insurance, mandatory pre-departure health screening, or personal spending money.
+Fees do not include: the $300 non-refundable Study Abroad Office fee, airfare, weekday lunches, mandatory health insurance and other health-related expenses, or personal spending money.

 Source: UW Financial Aid Office.

-Airfare is even less predictable than exchange rates, but you might spend around $1,000 for a plane ticket.
-Personal expenses can be a tough thing to estimate, since they can vary so much from person-to-person, but considering that participants will already have paid their basic expenses (room and two meals a day, London transport pass, excursion tickets) as part of the program fee, we’re really talking about lunch money and pocket/shopping money.
 You can lunch reasonably on £ 7 ($11) or less a day if you are economical; other costs will vary immensely depending on what you like to do, and whether you like to shop.
 London is a fairly expensive city with lots of good things to spend money on.
-A ballpark figure for a moderate spender has been about $2,000 for the quarter ($200/week); if you like to shop, it will be more, but if you are economical, you can get by with a little less.
+A ballpark figure for a moderate spender has been about $2,000 for the quarter ($200/week); if you like to shop, you can spend more, but if you are economical, you can get by with a little less.

 Program fees will be posted to participants' MyUW student accounts and can be paid the same way that you pay tuition and other fees.
-A $350 non-refundable program deposit and $300 non-refundable IPE Fee will be charged to your MyUW Account once your signed contract has been received by the Study Abroad Office.
+A $350 non-refundable program deposit and $300 non-refundable Study Abroad Office Fee will be charged to your MyUW Account once your signed contract has been received by the Study Abroad Office.

 Note: Program fees are paid in dollars; most program expenses are paid in pounds.
 The English Department program in London reserves the right to modify the program fee based upon dollar devaluation or severe inflation.
 In this unlikely event, students will be notified of the increase and an adjustment will be made to the final program payment.

 The University of Washington has a mandatory comprehensive health insurance plan that is specifically for students studying abroad on UW programs like the Department of English Spring in London Program.
-It has a very low premium: approximately $37 per month for the duration of the program (March - June).
+It has a very low premium: approximately $42 per month for the duration of the program.

 Mandatory UW Study Abroad Health Insurance Plan